 *BONUS* These pools usually have slides.
 Our neighborhood pool does not.

-Become A Tourist
+#5 – Become a Tourist

-Museum Days
+#6 – Museum Days

-Bank of America and Merrill Lynch credit or debit card holders gain free admission on the first full weekend of every month.
-Not a cardholder?
-No problem.
 Many museums offer free admission days once a month.
 Check your local museum for free and discount days.

 *BONUS FIND* Be sure to ask for discount day details instead of asking if they have free admission on certain days.
 Just by asking the right question, we found that our local children’s museum offers an “admission by donation” day once a month.

-Local Universities
+#7 – Local Universities

 Go on a self-guided tour of the school at no cost.
 Contact the admissions office for details.
+This is a great option if you have middle or high-school-aged kids who can benefit from touring a potential university they might like to attend.

-Model Homes
+#8 – Model Homes

 I absolutely love looking at model homes.
 Over the years some of my favorites have been the ones that host free events.
 We’ve been to many that were catered by popular local restaurants or food trucks.
 All at no cost to the guests.
 The purpose is to get the word out about the new home community and what better way to do that than with free food.
 Check your Sunday paper for upcoming events.

-Local Bookstores
+#9 – Local Bookstores